Detectives in Togas: Mystery of the Roman Ransom

 Xantippus and his pupils find that Udo has run away.
 Gorgon and Minimos, a dwarf gladiator, arrive at the school and demand Udo from them.
 When Rufus frees Ramses, Gorgon is overpowered and captured, while Minimos flees.

 Mucius, following the fat man, discovers that this conspirator is Manilius.
-After a messenger delivers urgent news of Pollino's arrest to Manilius, the prefect and a barque's captain decide to immediately flee.
+After a messenger delivers urgent news of Pollino's arrest by Vinicius to Manilius, the prefect and another conspirator, a barque's captain, decide to flee immediately.
 After being chased by the barque's crew, Mucius rejoins his friends at the school.

 Caius appears, having been freed by Udo, and tells them that he learned that after the battle in the Teutoburg Forest, a handful of legionnaires had escaped the massacre and buried the annihilated legions' war chest, which contained over ten million sestertii in gold.
 Manilius, one of those legionnaires, recovered the gold with the help of his brother-in-law, Pollino.
 The Emperor learned of this and tasked Vinicius to recover the gold, but Pollino, who had hidden the gold, committed suicide shortly after his capture.
 For this failure, the Emperor has sentenced the entire Vinicius family to slavery in the marble quarries.

 The boys rush to the villa to save the Vinicius family, only to find that the Emperor has already sent agents to arrest Vinicius.
 Xantippus arrives with Udo, who has returned after freeing the other captives at the Colosseum.
 From Udo's story, Xantippus has deduced that the gold is hidden in the cage of a brown bear Pollino had shipped to Rome, with the bear serving as its guardian.
-Mucius realizes that the cage with the bear has been loaded onto the barque.
-Vinicius and the Imperial agents immediately set out to chase down the barque.
+Mucius realizes that the cage with the bear has been loaded onto the barque, and Vinicius and the Imperial agents immediately set out to chase it down.
 Xantippus declares that he will secure Udo's release so he can return home to Gaul, and Caius thanks Udo for saving his life.